Will there be wave starts?

 What if I need help or medical assistance while on the course?

 Please see an Aid Station Supervisor.
-Every aid station will be manned with an SES volunteer in charge of communications.
-In an emergency, please let another runner know as soon as possible, who can then alert the SES communicator who in turn will contact the appropriate authority.
-St John’s Ambulance will be in attendance at the start/finish line.
-Your health is most important so if you are feeling unwell in any way, please stop and seek assistance.
+Every aid station will have a team leader who has contact communication with event officials and emergency services if necessary.
+In an emergency, please let another runner know as soon as possible, who can then alert the Aid station team leader who in turn will contact the appropriate authority.
+St John’s Ambulance will be in attendance at the start/finish line, at the marathon turn point at Quindalup and will then relocate to the three quarter marathon mark at Forth St. Your health is most important so if you are feeling unwell in any way, please stop and seek assistance.

 What if I need help or medical assistance at the end of the race?